 Auto-fetched .

-Element appears to have several advantages over Fluxer, particularly in popularity and maturity.
+Element appears to have several advantages over Fluxer, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Typescript, JSX, Python.
 However, they differ in their additional technology choices: Element uses Perl while Fluxer leverages Golang, Rust, Ruby.